manoel-serafim/PIT/README.md

 6. The PIT CPU is now ready to be used.
 Connect peripherals and execute instructions on the CPU as desired.

-## License
+## Instructions

-The PIT CPU project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the code according to the terms of the license.

-###The PIT CPU supports the following basic assembly commands and more:
+The PIT CPU supports the following basic assembly commands and more:

 Load and Store: